rocky-linux/documentation/docs/index.en.md

 Well actually, you do.

-This home page will give you an introduction to the documentation website and how to find your way around — we trust you will feel right at home.
+This home page will give you an introduction to the documentation website and how to find your way around — we're confident that you will feel right at home.

 ## Navigating the Site

 ### Getting Around

 Right now you are on the home page of the documentation.
 If you glance at the top menu (which is always available, including on mobile devices) you can see the main structure showing the top-level sections of the documentation site.
-If you click on each top menu item (try 'Guides' for example) you will see the list of *sub-sections* for each main section.
+If you click on each top menu item (try 'Guides' for example) then on the left hand side you will see the list of *sub-sections* for each main section.
 Guides has many topics of interest.

-When you open a document on the right hand side you will see a 'Table of contents' with clickable navigation links for that document (for mobile devices try landscape orientation).
-For long documents, like the [Release Notes](release_notes/8.4.md), the table of contents make it easy to jump around the document.
+When you open a document, on the right hand side you will see a 'Table of contents' with clickable navigation links for that document (for mobile devices try landscape orientation).
+For long documents, like the [Release Notes](release_notes/8.4.md), the table of contents makes it easy to jump around the document.
 If you are reading a long document and want to go back to the top press <kbd>pg up</kbd> and you will see a `Back to top` button appear at the top of the screen.

 The main sections of the documentation site are: